alexjolong/pied_piper_proj2/README.md

 # Data Integrity
 - One meta-issue with the defined schema in the assignment is that it requests a column in the Sales table named Date, which is a reserved keyword in Impala.
 A different name would be better, but we can work around it.
-TODO: "Do quality analysis on the data, if you find any issues, document the issues in your ReadME
 - Analysis of Customer file:
    - Distinct customer IDs: 19,759 , number of rows: 19,760.
 There are two instances of one of the same record.
 This turns out to be CustomerID 17,829: Stefanie Smith
    - Customer IDs range from 1 to 19579, as expected.